 Kuching – The Cat City

 The beautiful city of Kuching is the capital of the Malaysian state of Sarawak, and serves as a gateway to the island of Borneo.
-Also known as the “Cat City,” due to a legendary language mix-up, Kuching has a rich and colorful cultural history as a former part of the Bruneian Empire which was then ceded to a British adventurer, Charles Brooke.
+Also known as the “Cat City,” due to a legendary language mix-up, Kuching has a rich and colorful cultural history as a former part of the Bruneian Empire which was then ceded to a British adventurer, James Brooke.

 Brooke, who was appointed governor by the Sultan of Brunei in exchange for a payment of an annual $2500 fee, built the Astana (known as the Government House) as a wedding present for his wife.The Brooke family dynasty of Rajahs lasted until WWII’s Japanese occupation.
 After the war ended, the third Rajah, Charles Vyner Brooke, granted Sarawak to the Britsh crown, which made infrastructure improvements and injected new vitality into the economy.